maxkasy/home/_pages/workshops/ML_econ_group.md

 ## Activities

+### Upcoming

+- Bi-weekly **reading** and discussion **group** on ML and economics, meeting in even weeks of term, starting in HT 2022.
+- On June 20 2022, we will organize a small **cross-departmental workshop** on ML and economics, with presentations of ongoing work and discussants, as well as external keynotes.
+Details to come.
+Michael Jordan from UC Berkeley is a confirmed keynote speaker.
+- **Google doc** for the group, for open discussion, suggestion of future readings and other activities, sharing code, etc. Please go to [discussion doc](https://docs.google.com/document/d/1zlmB820Ps7elpJBmLFtonamBpG1UNTz8DeLbt81Cwlg/edit?usp=sharing) to participate and discuss!

+### Previous

-- I will teach a new **MPhil course** on the foundations of ML for economists in HT 2022.
+- I started teaching a new **MPhil course** on the foundations of ML for economists in HT 2022.
 All faculty, post-docs, and doctoral students are invited to audit this course and participate in discussions.
 Syllabus, slides and readers can be found here:
 [Foundations of Machine Learning](https://maxkasy.github.io/home/ML_Oxford_2022/)
-- I will coordinate a bi-weekly **reading** and discussion **group** on ML and economics, starting in HT 2022.
-- I have set up a **Google doc** for the group, for open discussion, suggestion of future readings and other activities, sharing code, etc. Please go to [discussion doc](https://docs.google.com/document/d/1zlmB820Ps7elpJBmLFtonamBpG1UNTz8DeLbt81Cwlg/edit?usp=sharing) to participate and discuss!
-- On June 20 2022, we will organize a small **cross-departmental workshop** on ML and economics, with presentations of ongoing work and discussants, as well as external keynotes.
-Details to come.
 - In April 2021, we organized a **conference** on [Machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/).
 Recordings of the talks are available on [Youtube](https://www.youtube.com/channel/UCB3VHmtU-Acta1o0wbzWaag/videos).

 ## Reading and discussion group

+### Trinity term 2022:

+Meeting dates:
+2:30pm, Tuesdays in even weeks
+(That is: 3 May, 17 May, 31 May, 14 June)
+*Manor Road Building, Seminar Room C*

+### Hilary term 2022:

 Meeting dates:
 - Coordinating meeting: 2:30pm, November 2, 2021